Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 I had made a commitment to myself that I would spend the day walking with Glyvia, since she had been walking alone for several days prior.
 She enjoyed a good chat, so I intuitively knew she would enjoy the company.
 And frankly, I would as well.

-The Way parallels the AS-28, to the West on a dirt lane and into the hamlet of Padraira, where we strolled by this historical site, the Ermita de San Lázaro de Padraira after about 1.6 kilometers into the day.
+We continued along this dirt lane and into the hamlet of Padraira, where we strolled by this historic site, pictured below, the Ermita de San Lázaro de Padraira after about 1.6 kilometers into the day.
 This chapel is the only remaining building of a group that was built for the care of lepers.

 The sign on the Ermita states it had been re-built in 1689, however, I read where the leper colony most likely began before 1581, when the first record of it was documented.